Bot or Human? Detecting ChatGPT Imposters with A Single Question: Leveraging the Strength of LLM

 \section{Leveraging the Strength of LLM}

 In this section, we will discuss the methods that capitalize on the strengths of LLMs.
-These questions are typically challenging for humans, but are relatively easy for LLMs due to their ability to memorize vast amounts of information or perform complex computation, thanks to their large number of parameters and pre-training on massive corpora.
-On the other hand, memorization and complex computation are not typically a strong suit for humans.
+These questions are typically challenging for humans, but are relatively easy for LLMs due to their ability to memorize vast amounts of information or perform complex computation.